 The conversation flowed with ease as we shared our story of world travel, our site, and why we decided to travel the world.
 In turn, Captain Rick shared his story, including his vast experiences at sea, all of which further exemplified the fine details of the life of this special man.

 When the guests arrived, Captain Rick reminded us, as he stood to greet his guests, to stay put and embrace the experience taking as many photos as we desired and joining in conversation with the group.

 |The gathering took place in Dizzy’s Jazz Bar on deck 14, outside the Diamond Club Lounge.|

-In respect for the event, we stayed back a little but in no time at all we were approached by a few visitors, not hesitating to share in the conversations.
+Regarding the event, we stayed back a little, but in no time at all, we were approached by a few visitors, not hesitating to share in the conversations.
 What a pleasant surprise to our day in Kailua-Kona, unanticipated and surely serendipitous, as are many of the memorable events in our lives.

 Be well.
 Be happy.

 Photo from one year ago today, May 8, 2016:

 |The two Katuts and Ribud (the pool and landscape guy) hold up the three kilo Blue Fin tuna for our next meal.
 After it was cleaned and filleted, there were two huge portions that we’re sharing each night.
 Such wonderful people!
 Such fabulous fish!
 For more details, please click here.|